k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_1_bulk_creation.md

 This capability streamlines tasks often performed by database administrators or managers that need to make large-scale changes with consistency and ease.

 This article explains how to create and view the bulk.
-Click [here](14_2_bulk_edit.md) to learn how to edit the bulk.
+Click [here](14_2_bulk_edit.md) to learn how to edit the properties in bulk.

 ### How Can I Create a Bulk?